gurditsingh/hydeout/_posts/test.md

  - if you want to do aggregation then it brings extra data (columns) into memory which is slower than only selecting the columns that you are performing the aggregation on it.

 ### 2. Column oriented Storage
-In a C-Store, columnar, or Column-oriented database, the data is stored such that each row of a column will be next to other rows from that same column.
+In a C-Store, columnar, or Column-oriented database, the data is stored column wise such that each row of a column will be next to other rows from that same column.
 In the columnar storage methodology, columns are stored contiguously On-disk.
 These types of Storage are read optimized.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg0MjI3MDA3NiwxOTAwOTgzMzU2LC0xNT
+eyJoaXN0b3J5IjpbLTEzMDA0MDI2MzQsLTg0MjI3MDA3NiwxOT
-EwNzQzNDUzLDE1ODUyMDU4NDMsLTc3MzY1MDA3NSw5MjEwOTky
+AwOTgzMzU2LC0xNTEwNzQzNDUzLDE1ODUyMDU4NDMsLTc3MzY1
-NjMsOTUyOTQ5OTc0LC0xMTIzOTUwNzM2LC0yMDg4NzQ2NjEyLC
+MDA3NSw5MjEwOTkyNjMsOTUyOTQ5OTc0LC0xMTIzOTUwNzM2LC
-0yMDg4NzQ2NjEyXX0=
+0yMDg4NzQ2NjEyLC0yMDg4NzQ2NjEyXX0=
 -->